mike-lischke/antlr4-graps/README.md

 - Improvements for ATN graph scripts.

 ### 1.3.2
-- antlr4-graps now ships with custom builds of antlr4 and antlr4-typescript jars, to be able to generate code.
+- antlr4-graps now ships with a custom build of antlr4, to be able to generate code.
 - Added code generation support for grammars.
 - Typscript code is no longer published.
 - Added special ATN deserializer class for the typescript runtime that allows to load standard ATN data (antlr4ts uses an extended version).